 Mitch Blankespoor assumed his role as director of athletic communications at Wilmington College on Dec.
 5, 2017.

-Beginning in the 2018-19 academic year, Blankespoor will be an adjunct member of the Wilmington faculty in the sports management program.
+Beginning in the 2018-19 academic year, Blankespoor began serving as an adjunct member of the Wilmington faculty in the sports management program.

 Blankespoor came to Wilmington from Earlham College where he served as the director of sports marketing and communications for two-and-a-half years.
 At Earlham, he oversaw the promotion of the College's 20 varsity athletics programs while also developing a branding guide for the marketing of Quaker athletics.
 Headed by the design and launch of Earlham's current athletics website, Blankespoor broadened the College's virtual reach by increasing its social media presence by over 200 percent through graphics, video content and a mobile application.
 He also worked with Wilmington to re-create the Quaker Bowl Rivalry this academic year.

 In the fall of 2016, Blankespoor vaulted Earlham's athletics department to the national stage as head football coach Nick Johnson was featured in a five-minute video feature on ESPN's College GameDay.
-He also hosted the 2017 Heartland Collegiate Athletic Conference Baseball Tournament last spring.
+He also hosted the 2017 Heartland Collegiate Athletic Conference Baseball Tournament in 2017.

 Before coming to Earlham, Blankespoor served as a graduate assistant for sports information at fellow Heartland Collegiate Athletic Conference (HCAC) member Rose-Hulman Institute of Technology.
 At Rose-Hulman, he was the primary contact for six sports while assisting the sports information director with coverage of the remaining athletic teams.
 Blankespoor created numerous graphics for the athletics website and various social media accounts.
 In addition, he played a critical role in getting Rose-Hulman mentioned on ESPN's SportsCenter following a 74-68 triple overtime football victory over Illinois College.